ekarpovs/gfsm/README.md

 # Generic Finite State Machine (GFSM)

-## It is a part of the [Image Processing Workshop](https://github.com/ekarpovs/image-processing-workshop) project.
+## It is a part of the [Image Processing Workshop](https://github.com/ekarpovs/image-processing-workshop) project

 ### It is a Python implementation of FSM concept described in [On the Implementation of Finite State Machines](https://www.jillesvangurp.com/static/on_the_implementation_of_finite_state_machines.pdf)